MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Kevin Houston : Where was that taken?

 Can we use mathematics to determine where the photographer stood to take a photograph?
+Kevin shows some examples.

 - [Kevin's slides (PDF)]({{site.url}}/assets/talks/2018/KevinHouston-WherewasThatTaken.pdf)

 #### Mike Frost : Piet Hein - Pirate

-My day job in control engineering takes me to steel mills around the world.
-When I visited a mill in the Netherlands I was intrigued to find that the hotel conference suite was named for Piet Hein.
+Mike discovered a hotel in the Netherlands had a conference suite named for Piet Hein.
 Why did a dutch hotel have a room named for a danish mathematician much revered by recreational mathematicians?
-The answer was not what I expected.
+It turns out, Piet Hein the mathematician and Piet Hein the pirate were two different people.

 - [Mike's slides (PPTX)]({{site.url}}/assets/talks/2018/MikeFrost-PietHeinPirate.pptx)
 - [Mike's slides (PDF)]({{site.url}}/assets/talks/2018/MikeFrost-PietHeinPirate.pdf)

 #### Peter Rowlett : Counting caterpillars

-We bought a new toy for our three-year-old, a robot caterpillar.
-On its packaging, this promised its pieces could be arranged into “endless combinations”.
-Of course, I had to investigate a more sensible number!
-And it proved to be not a completely straightforward combinatorics problem.
+A robot caterpillar Peter bought for his three-year-old purports to have "endless combinations".
+Peter shows that it has 5023 combinations (not a completely straightforward combinatorics problem) , and observes that 5023 is finite.

 - [Peter's slides (PDF)]({{site.url}}/assets/talks/2018/PeterRowlett-CountingCaterpillars.pdf)

 #### Tung Ken Lam : Action Modular Origami

 This talk explains what action modular origami is and how it intrigues and delights.
 What are its origins and current developments?
 Briefly, action modular origami involves folding and joining paper together (without cutting or gluing) into sculptures that move or change shape.
-They can be put in six categories (ignoring things that you throw): sliders; flexagons; rotating rings; magic wallet models; spinners and wheels; 3D shapeshifters.
-Are they papercraft, practical geometry, kinetic sculpture, a source of mathematical learning or fun moving toys?
+They can be put in six categories (ignoring things that you throw): sliders; flexagons; rotating rings; magic wallet models; spinners/wheels, and 3D shapeshifters.

 - [Tung Ken's slides (PDF)]({{site.url}}/assets/talks/2018/TungKenLam-ActionModularOrigami.pdf)